-Behaviour incidents and sanctions are logged and monitored through our electronic system and this is used to track behaviour patterns and incidents to support strategic intervention and reporting.
+Behaviour incidents and sanctions are logged and monitored through our MIS (or alternative) system.
+SIMS (or alternative) is used to track behaviour patterns and incidents to support strategic intervention and reporting.

 Classroom Management

 We expect all lessons to be calm and extremely purposeful.
 Children and young adults will be highly engaged and have a thirst for learning.
 There will be true working partnership and collaboration.
 Our aim is for all lessons to be free from disruption.